Pwd9000-ML/blog-devto/posts/2022-GitHub-Actions-Terraform-Deployment-Part1/GitHub-Actions-Terraform-Deployment-Part1.md

 ## 1. Create Azure resources (Terraform Backend)

 To set up the resources that will act as our Terraform backend, I wrote a PowerShell script using AZ CLI that will build and configure everything and store the relevant details/secrets we need to link our GitHub project in a key vault.
-You can find the script on my [github code](https://github.com/Pwd9000-ML/blog-devto/tree/main/posts/2022-GitHub-Actions-Terraform-Deployment-Part1/code) page called [AZ-GH-TF-Pre-Reqs.ps1](https://github.com/Pwd9000-ML/blog-devto/blob/main/posts/2022-GitHub-Actions-Terraform-Deployment-Part1/code/AZ-GH-TF-Pre-Reqs.ps1).
+You can find the script on my github code page: [AZ-GH-TF-Pre-Reqs.ps1](https://github.com/Pwd9000-ML/blog-devto/blob/main/posts/2022-GitHub-Actions-Terraform-Deployment-Part1/code/AZ-GH-TF-Pre-Reqs.ps1).

 First we will log into Azure by running: